xmengkinaxis/CPP/System Design Interview Checklist.md

 Push: need main a long poll request; Con: celebrity users who has millions of followers, the server pushes update too frequently<br>
 Hybrid: the users who have a high number of followers to a pull-based model and only push data to those who have a few hundred/thousand follows; or the server pushes update to all the users not more than a certain frequency and letting users with a lot of updates to pull data regularly<br>

+## 11.4 Cache, Scale, and Shard result
 ### cache result==> low latency, high throughput and high available (if db server is down for a while)
 caching will enable you to make vastly better use of the resources you already have; application caching, database caching (need tweaking the configuration), in-memory caches

 In-memory caches:
 precalculated results, pre-generating expensive indexes, storing copies of frequently accessed data in a faster backend

+### Scalability result ==> low-latency and fault-tolerant by replicate (deal with lower performance)
+Scalability methods—With the architecture, there are many techniques and methods which can be used in order to customize and improve the design of a system.<br>
+Some of the most widely used are: redundancy, partitioning, caching, indexing, load balancing, and queues.<br>

+### Shard result==> high performance by destructing the load and high available, and latency-free

+# Q&A

 ## Single point of failure require--> Redundancy and Replication
 HA Architecture - Micro services